siblackburn/python_bali/quiz/quiz.md

 - Write a function that takes a list as input and returns a list with all duplicates removed. eg: `[1,1,2,2,3]` -> `[1,2,3]`
+# could turn it into a set!
+or

 - Write a generator function that creates the [Fibonacci numbers](https://en.wikipedia.org/wiki/Fibonacci_number)
 - Write a python implementation of the `wc` command.
 See `man wc` for a description of how it is supposed to work.